 Filmmaking is about preserving what matters; noticing the small things and holding onto moments that pass quickly.
-What started as a quiet interest has become second nature, shaping the way I see light, movement, and emotion.
+What started as a simple interest has become second nature, shaping the way I see light, movement, and emotion.

 I approach my work the same way I approach life: with intention and appreciation for what’s real.
 I’m drawn to quiet gestures, meaningful glances, and the way light naturally falls across a scene.
 I don’t try to over-direct or manufacture moments.
 I pay attention, and I film what’s already there.